Konstantin Bogdanov

-Konstantin Anatolevich Bogdanov (Константи́н Анато́льевич Богда́нов; born 1963) is a Russian anthropologist and philologist whose areas of investigation covers Russian culture, including folklore, rhetoric, and the history of science and humanities.
-He has also researched the history of social thought in 18th–20th-century Russia.
+Konstantin Anatolevich Bogdanov (Константин Анатольевич Богданов; 30 March 1963 – 21 February 2026) was a Russian anthropologist and philologist whose areas of investigation covered Russian culture, including folklore, rhetoric, and the history of science and humanities.
+He also researched the history of social thought in 18th–20th-century Russia.

 Early life and education

-Konstantin Bogdanov was born in 1963 in Leningrad, USSR (later Saint Petersburg, Russia).
+Konstantin Bogdanov was born on 30 March 1963 in Leningrad, USSR (later Saint Petersburg, Russia).
 He obtained his undergraduate degree in classical philology and Russian language and literature at Saint Petersburg State University.
 Bogdanov became a member of the Russian Academy of Sciences.

 In 1992, Bogdanov completed his PhD with the dissertation: “Magic Spelling in Russian Folklore: A Structural Analysis".
 The same year, he became a leading researcher for the Institute of Russian Literature of the Russian Academy of Sciences.
 From 1994 to 1995, Bogdanov was a senior lecturer for the State University of Trade Unions for the Humanities in Saint Petersburg.
 During this time, he obtained a grant from the Kennan Institute for Advanced Russian Studies and produced an investigation of social thought in 19th-century Russia.
 Bogdanov continued his post-doctoral work with the Russian Academy of Sciences in 1998.
 He produced another dissertation, "Russian Folklore; Semiotics of Reality” in 2002.

 Teaching

-He has taught various Russian university courses on Greco-Roman Culture, Russian literature of 18th and 20th century, survey courses on Russian culture (from the 17th century to the mid-20th century).
-During his long association with the University of Konstanz in Germany, he has also taught courses in Russian literature and culture over the entire range of Russian history in English and in Russian.
-He also has experience in teaching Greek, Latin, and Russian language courses (beginning, intermediate and advanced levels).
-His major scholarly interests are focused on historical and theoretical aspects of 18th–20th-century Russian literature and culture.
+Bogdanov taught various Russian university courses on Greco-Roman Culture, Russian literature of 18th and 20th century, survey courses on Russian culture (from the 17th century to the mid-20th century).
+During his long association with the University of Konstanz in Germany, he also taught courses in Russian literature and culture over the entire range of Russian history in English and in Russian.
+He also had experience in teaching Greek, Latin, and Russian language courses (beginning, intermediate and advanced levels).
+His major scholarly interests were focused on historical and theoretical aspects of 18th–20th-century Russian literature and culture.
 His main area of investigation was still Russian Literature and Folklore, History of Social Thought, History of Russian and European Rhetoric, Cultural History of Russian and Soviet Humanities.